perlun/perlun.eu.org/_i18n/en/_posts/2017-03-17-new-features-in-c-sharp-6-and-7.md

       ).SingleOrDefault();
 ```

-It also works for properties (remember that properties is basically just syntactic sugar for methods in C#/.NET):
+It also works for properties (remember that properties is basically just syntactic sugar for methods in C#/.NET).
+Note that the property syntax here might look a bit unfamiliar; it uses something called "[Expression bodies on property-like function members](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6#expression-bodies-on-property-like-function-members)" which is a way to declare a get-only property with a method body.

 ```csharp
 private DatabaseInserter DatabaseInserter => new DatabaseInserter { ConnectionString = ConnectionString };